SolusiDataPintar/smartshield_docs/listener_api.md

 ## SmartShield Listener is a set list of API should be developed by Client

-## SmartShiled will call this api if there is a verification request from SmartShield UI
+## SmartShield will call this api if there is a verification request from SmartShield UI

-### There are two ways for s
+The Authentication, Extend Authentication, and Delete Authentication is api to secure record endpoints that uses JWT for authentication.\
+\
+The alternatives are basic authentication, long token, or OAUTH 2.0.

 - [ ] Authentication